-- Objectives of the compensation policy - Detailed structure of compensation. - Scope of application and reference parameters for variable remuneration. - Relative importance of variable remuneration with regard to fixed remuneration. - Basic terms of the contracts of Executive Directors. - Changes in remuneration over time. - Process for the preparation of the compensation policy.
+- Objectives of the compensation policy - Detailed structure of compensation. - Scope of application and reference parameters for variable remuneration. - Relative importance of variable remuneration with regard to fixed remuneration. - Basic terms of the contracts of Executive Directors. - Changes in remuneration over time.

 Have external consultancy firms been used?
-Yes Identity of external consultants TOWERS WATSON
+Yes Identity of external consultants Towers Watson